section-engineering-education/engineering-education/content/articles/working-with-styled-components-in-react/index.md

 5. [Node.js](https://www.nodejs.org).
 You can download the latest version.

-If you have worked with React in developing web applications, you will agree with me that adding style to your Components is super cool when using styled-components feature.
-In any case you have not used React or styled-components, do not worry because this article is for you.
+If you have worked with React in developing web applications, you will agree with me that adding style to your Components is super cool when using the styled-components feature.
+In any case, you have not used React or styled-components, do not worry because this article is for you.

-In this tutorial, you will learn an overview of React and what styled-components is and why use it.
+In this tutorial, you will learn an overview of React and what styled-components are, and why use it.
 In the end, we will build a simple web page in React and add styles to it using styled-components.

-Lets get it started!
+Let's get it started!

 ### Table of content
 This article will cover: